 LESSON ONE.
 KITCHENS CLOSE EARLY IN NEW ZEALAND

 As we returned to our hotel, it was too late to enjoy the place.
 It turns out, unlike in most of the European locations, the social life ends early in New Zealand.
 A lesson for the next days.
 If you want to enjoy an evening in New Zealand being surrounded by locals in a local restaurant and enjoy the local cuisine, be aware that the kitchens close around eight or nine pm.
 If you do not switch over your thinking to the New Zealand way, you may end as we did in the aftermath.
 Failing to truly taste, what the New Zealand cuisine has to offer.

 A LOST OPPORTUNITY

 If I had to choose once again, what to do on our first evening, after the Hobbiton visit I would come back to our hotel as quickly as possible, use the kitchen in our apartment to prepare supper and enjoy a New Zealand evening with locals lodging at our hotel.
-A beer in the hotel local pub would be a good idea, too.
+Beer in the local hotel pub would be a good idea, too.
 A relaxing bath in the jacuzzi in our back yard would do good, as well.
 We have been in New Zealand for less than twenty-four hours.
 Some relaxation after almost thirty hours spent altogether in the air in narrow seats would do good to all of us.
-Travelling long distances is a kind of discomfort that one just counts in.
+Traveling long distances is a kind of discomfort that one just counts in.
 Counting in remedies as well would be wise.
-On that day I was however too tired to think of it.
+On that day, I was, however, too tired to think of it.

-Waiting for the free bathroom, according to my fellows I fell asleep on the coach in the living room.
+Waiting for the free bathroom, according to my fellows, I fell asleep on the couch in the living room.
 No idea when it was as I switched to the bedroom, maybe one or two am.

 DAY 1 ROUTE